Finding issues in BIMcollab ZOOM

 Clash detection is only available with a ZOOM license.

-To know how to perform a Clash detection in BIMcollab ZOOM, go to the article How to perform a clash detection with BIMcollab ZOOM.
+To know how to perform a Clash detection in BIMcollab Zoom, go to the article How to perform a clash detection with BIMcollab Zoom.

 Creating issues